Dealing with Cyberbullying

 Responding negatively by barring internet use or taking away their mobile phone can damage trust and may also put you out of the loop if cyberbullying happens again.

 Help your child to build his/her confidence and self-esteem in other areas.
-This can be supported through your child engaging in out of school activities, such as sports, music or art activities.
+This can be supported by your child engaging in out of school activities, such as sports, music or art activities.
 If your child is very distressed it’s important that they have someone with whom they can speak.
 A professional counsellor might be able to help.
 Childline offers a listening support service for children.

 What Advice Should I Give my Child?